caseykneale/SigFigs.jl/README.md

 *Oh whew* - all is well with the universe.
 Thanks SigFigs.jl!

 # Caveats
 Basic operations with `SigFigs` instances (+,-,\*,\/,\%, cos, sin, asin, exp, log, etc) and some collections (transpose, matrix multiply, etc) are currently supported.
 You likely will find rough patches.
-Report any bugs, unexpected behaviours,
+Report any bugs, unexpected behaviours, etc.